teabolt/dcu_eng_comp_projects_dataset/README.md

 * Online results for `pdf to csv`
 * Online results for `pdf to excel`

+May need to do manual data fixing in some cases.

-### Parse data from text files (TODO)
+### Parse the data from text files (TODO)

+Convert text or excel files into structured data.

 Python may be good for this.

 ### Combine data (TODO)

+Combine structured data from the last step into one spreadsheet.

 ### Analyse/use the dataset (TODO)

-Ideas:
+* Count of project tools / project areas each year.
+* Supervisors ranked by number of projects.
+* Search for all projects of a supervisor.

+### Usage ideas
-* Trends in project areas, technologies.
+* See trends in project areas, technologies.
-* History of supervisors' projects.
+* Check history of supervisors' projects.
 * Check if a project has been done before by searching through the titles and descriptions.